rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ![Copy address from Metamask](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-03.png)

-Fill your wallet address and pass the CAPTCHA.
+Enter your wallet address and pass the CAPTCHA.

 Wait a few seconds...